flanfranco/itba-cde-tpf-python-applications/README.md

 ![Image of the Deployment](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/documentation/resources/images/04_raw_data_folder.png)

-2. Storing the filter stock data to postgresql database using PostgresqlClient.
+📌 Storing the daily stock data to 💾 postgresql database (pulling it from xcom) using PostgresqlClient.

+ℹ️ In this case the xcom pulling methodology was used to understand how it works, in a prod environment is convenient to read the data from a S3 bucket for example in accordance that was commented in the previous point.

-3. Getting the daily ticker data from postgresql database and generate the report using numpy.
+📌 Executing a SQL query that generates the weekly report aggregating the daily ticker data from postgresql database and then generate the  📈 weekly report with numpy.

 ![Image of the Deployment](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/documentation/resources/images/05_reports_folder.png)
 ![Image of the Deployment](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/documentation/resources/images/06_example_weekly_report.png)